Inferred-variance uncertainty relations in the presence of quantum entanglement: Introduction

-The uncertainty relations in presence of quantum memory as formulated for entropic uncertainty relations in \cite{berta} consist of the entanglement signature given by the conditional von-Neumann entropy, quantum discord as well as classical correlation.
-These correlation measures contribute to the reduction of the conditional entropic uncertainty \cite{berta,pati}.
-In its original formulation, a game was proposed in which one party possessing an entangled state tries to minimize the uncertainty of correctly guessing the outcome of measurement of two non-commuting observables for the other party in the joint quantum state \cite{berta}.
-However, the variance based uncertainty relations have still not been formulated such that they include quantum memory.
-Keeping in view that the entropic conditional uncertainty relations have found use in the quantum information and communication tasks, and that normal variance uncertainty relations also have some important applications, we are motivated to formulate uncertainty relations using conditional variances, which also can result in important applications in quantum information tasks in future.
+In the field of uncertainty relation, there exist two types of uncertainty relations, namely the preparation uncertainty relations and the measurement-disturbance relations that capture the uncertainty for non-commuting observables \cite{H,rob,sch,Lahti,Busch1}.
+After the introduction by Heisenberg \cite{H}, various kind of uncertainty relations were introduced and shown to be useful in various quantum information and quantum computation tasks \cite{coles}--Robertson type \cite{rob,sch,M}, uncertainty relations based on R\'{e}nyi entropy, Tsallis entropy \cite{coles}, conditional entropy \cite{maassen}, and two-state vector formalism \cite{Vaidman1, Vaidman2} to name a few.
+Despite these developments, uncertainty relations modified by or showing the presence of entanglement were missing.
+In 1989, Reid introduced a variance based uncertainty relation whose violation confirms presence of entanglement in the state \cite{reid}.
+However, a lower bound explicitly composed of an entanglement term was missing until recently.
+In 2010, Berta \textit{et al.} showed that the lower bounds of conditional entropic uncertainty relations depend on the entanglement of bipartite quantum states \cite{berta}.

-In this paper, we formulate the conditional-variance uncertainty relations for correlated two-qubit quantum systems via the inferred uncertainty relations.
-We show that the entanglement in the composite quantum system plays an important role in the lower bound of conditional-variance uncertainty relations for two non-commuting Pauli observables.
-Specifically, we show that the entanglement monotone called concurrence and the entanglement measure called the $G$ function plays a crucial role in determining the lower bound for these conditional-variance uncertainty relations.
-Here we also highlight how the quantum discord due to measurement on party B plays a different role than those of the entanglement measures for the two-qubit mixed states.
+Uncertainty relations in the presence of quantum entanglement as formulated for entropic uncertainty relation in \cite{berta}, consist of the entanglement signature given by the conditional von-Neumann entropy, quantum discord as well as classical correlation \cite{pati}.
+These correlation measures contribute to the reduction of conditional entropic uncertainty \cite{berta,pati}.
+However, variance based uncertainty relations in the presence of quantum entanglement have still not been formulated.
+Keeping in view that entropic conditional uncertainty relations have found use in the quantum information and communication tasks, and that normal variance uncertainty relations also have some important applications, we are motivated to formulate uncertainty relations using inferred variances, which also can result in important applications in quantum information processing tasks in the future.
+On the top of that, it is noteworthy to mention that the variance can be measured quite easily in an experiment, which is another motivation to look for variance based uncertainty relations.